rccordell/f18rwda/schedule.md

 ---
 layout: post
 title: Schedule of Readings and Assignments
-description: 'What will we do in RWDA?'
+description: 'What will we do together in RWDA?'
 image: https://c1.staticflickr.com/1/295/32004918513\_48fc6589d4\_c.jpg
 nav-menu: true
 ---